weenhanceit/relationships/self-referential-many-to-many-save.md

 # Self-Referential Many-to-Many Save
 A person can be a parent, or a child, or both.
 They can have more than one parent or child.
 If person A is person B's ancestor, person B can't also be a descendant of Person A. (The math and computer science people call this a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph))

-In Rails, the easiest way to do this is to set up a `has_many :through` association for the parent, and another one for the child.
-Both will reference the same join table (`relationships` in this example).
+The easy path in Rails is to:

-The user interface is a list of check boxes for each person on the edit page of a person.
+- For the user interface, give a list of check boxes, one for each person, on the new or edit page of a person.
 Checking a box makes the checked person a child of the current person.
+The UI could also have a similar list of check boxes for parents on the same page, although that leads to complications, which will be discussed below
+- For the database, create a join table with `parent_id` and `child_id` columns, to join people
+- For the model, set up a `has_many :through` association for the parent, and another one for the child.
+Both will reference the same join table (`relationships` in this example)

+## User Interface
+Some user interfaces are going to be much more difficult to implement.
+Rails makes it relatively easy to give users a page that lets them connect the current record to other records through a `has_many :through`, using check boxes.
+This can be done as a "normal" page, with a submit button that creates or updates everything when the user presses it.

+Things get much more complicated to implement the minute you want any other functionality:

+- A filter on the list of check boxes means changes to the check boxes would have to be saved before filtering.
+This is relatively easy to do with Ajax, but it makes part of the form Ajaxy.
+To give a consistent experience to the user, you'd want to whole form to always save, and you'd want all forms in the application to always save
+- It would be nice to let the user set parents and children of a person on the same page.
+But if the application is a directed acyclic graph, you have to modify one list based on changes in settings to the other.
+Again, you could lose unsaved changes unless you save before every time you have to update a list
+- Other UI models (e.g. dragging items from one list to another) are not so easy to implement, because they don't fit the nested attributes approach very well

 ## Person
 ### Migration
 ```